Plain English Summary

 What are the possible benefits and risks of participating?

-There are no risk factors from participating in this study as the oxygen levels are always kept in the normal range in both groups.
-There are also no direct benefits from participating in this study.
+There are no direct benefits from participating in this study.
+There are no risks from participating in this study as the oxygen levels are always kept in the normal range in both groups.

 Where is the study run from?